eag1ex/coingecko-exchange/README.md

 #### - [ Developed by Eaglex ](http://eaglex.net)

 #### About

-You create your a bucket with any number of tasks, all actions connected to rest api end points

-- App page routing support
-- Connected to real api end points
+React with Mobx application showing bitcoin exchanges in a paged list with view to each bitcoin product detail.

+- Using coingecko api, documentation on `https://www.coingecko.com/api/documentations/v3#/`
-- Stateless application
+- React stateless application
 - Mobx Store
+- App routing
+- Mobx state handling
+- Tests and Coverage provided
+- React Material and Bootstrap

 #### Install